-Functional maturity (Head, Cope, and Wulfing 2020) is an emerging concept in reproductive biology capturing physiological behaviors such as delayed maturity, skipped spawning and atresia and correcting for them in the length at maturity relationship.
+Functional maturity (Head et al. 2020) is an emerging concept in reproductive biology capturing physiological behaviors such as delayed maturity, skipped spawning and atresia and correcting for them in the length at maturity relationship.
 Investigating functional maturity could improve the application of maturity in the model.